ga4gh-discovery/ga4gh-discovery.github.io/README.md

 ## GA4GH Discovery Work Stream

 Welcome to the homepage for the GA4GH Discovery Work Stream.
-On this page you will find overviews of this Work Streams main projects,  operating procedures and details on how to get involved.
-For more information on GA4GH see https://ga4gh.org.

-### Operations
+We build standards for federated, secured networks of data and services, forming an “Internet of Genomics”, and asking meaningful questions across it.

-lead by Harindra Arachchi and Marc Fiume.
+The Discovery Work Stream is lead by Harindra Arachchi and Marc Fiume.
+For details on how this Work Stream operates please read the [Discovery Work Stream Organizational Structure & Vision document](https://docs.google.com/document/d/1WFjZ9yBx8Vxn97QORRNQN7O3DBnhpwEUX2mK7f2C4EA/edit?ts=59ed3535#).

+For more information on GA4GH, please visit the [GA4GH Website](https://ga4gh.org).

 ### Products

-The following products are currently under development for this Work Stream
+The following products are currently under development for this Work Stream.

 #### Discovery Search API

 #### Discovery Networks API

 #### Beacon API

-### Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.